Owner / Director of Education. NJ Certified Teacher of Mathematics

 John has always had a passion for helping students succeed in both their personal and professional goals.
 His favorite teaching moment is when a mathematical concept “clicks” for a student.

-While John has only worked at Mathnasium for short time, he has enjoyed working with each student he has come across and learning new teaching techniques via the Mathnasium Method.
+John enjoys working with each student he has come across and learning new teaching techniques via the Mathnasium Method.

 Instructor since 2022

 Tameem attended Mathnasium as a student for almost 5 years before becoming an Instructor.
 He recently graduated from Gloucester County Institute of Technology.
 During his years in high school, Tameem took Honors Geometry, Honors Algebra ll, Honors Pre-Calculus, Honors Physics, and doubled up on Honors and College Level Calculus during his senior year.
 He will attend Drexel University as a Pre-Med Biology major.